ctrlVnt/skeleton-race/README.md

 Welcome to my first game, built with [Godot](https://godotengine.org/)

 It's a casual survival arcade experience, inspired by games like Last War, but without the village management.
-Perfect for a quick, relaxing break—ideal for a 'toilet game' session! 😉
+Perfect for a quick, relaxing break-ideal for a 'toilet game' session! 😉

 ## How to test